Fairgrounds Redevelopment

 Phase 2b Clouse Bauer Arena

-• Phase 2b will be paid for primarily with private donations and is expected to break ground fall 2023.
+• Phase 2b will be paid for primarily with private donations and broke ground fall 2023.
 It includes a new Arena & Grandstands that will cost about $4 million.
 To contribute visit missoulafairgroundsfoundation.com

 • Missoula Concrete Construction, owned by the Bauer family, donated $750,000 for concrete risers at the Fairgrounds, and in August of 2023, the County recognized this contribution by naming the arena and grandstands the "Clouse Bauer Arena.”